 - Wide variety of security packages available

-Why It Made the Cut: An affordable option with various service levels to fit different household needs, SimpliSafe is the best DIY home security solution currently available.
+Why It Made the Cut: An affordable option with various service levels to fit different household needs, SimpliSafe is our pick for best DIY home security system.

-SimpliSafe hit the scene back in 2009, and it has since become one of the most well-known names in DIY home security solutions.
-It made our list of the best wireless home security systems because we appreciate the wireless products the company offers like cameras and sensors, but we also like SimpliSafe’s lengthy warranties and affordable base packages.
+SimpliSafe hit the scene back in 2009, and it has since become one of the best-known names in DIY home security solutions.
+It made the BobVila.com list of the best wireless home security systems because of the myriad of the wireless products the company offers, like cameras and sensors.
+Other benefits to SimpliSafe include its lengthy warranties and affordable base packages.

-While some of SimpliSafe’s starter packages don’t provide much in the way of equipment variety (the most basic four-piece DIY kit retails for around $230, and it includes a base station, keypad, entry sensor, and motion sensor), more comprehensive systems are available.
-You can choose between other kits that include extra home security products like water sensors, smoke detectors, and panic buttons.
-You can also add on other products like cameras, video doorbells, and smart locks.
+Some of SimpliSafe’s starter packages don’t provide much variety in the way of equipment.
+The most basic four-piece DIY kit retails for around $195.97 with current discounts, and it includes a base station, keypad, entry sensor, and motion sensor, making it one of the best apartment security systems and ideal for smaller homes.
+But customers can choose between other kits that include extra home security products like water sensors, smoke detectors, and panic buttons.
+They can also add on other products like cameras, video doorbells, and smart locks.

 - Installation: DIY